gl-pv/plain_query/README.md

     $ gem install plain_query

+## Why it may be usefull to you
+1. Creates standard for database query logic
+2. Keeps query logic in one place
+3. Removes query logic from models
+4. Makes complicated queries easy to build, read and change
+5. Queries are really flexible and modular
+6. Queries are compatible with standard Rails model scopes

 ## Usage
 ### Setting up a query object
 For setting up a query object you need to inherit your query class from PlainQuery.